tweag/opam-nix/README.md

 A [nixpkgs "scope" (package
 set)](https://github.com/NixOS/nixpkgs/blob/5f596e2bf5bea4a5d378883b37fc124fb39f5447/lib/customisation.nix#L199).
 The scope is self-referential, i.e. packages in the set may refer to other packages from that same set.
+A scope corresponds to an opam switch, with the most important difference being that packages are built in isolation and can't alter the outputs of other packages, or use packages which aren't in their dependency tree.

 Note that there can only be one version of each package in the set, due to constraints in OCaml's way of linking.